parrot/parrot.github.com/README.md

-## README - Readme file for the conversion of 'docs.parrot.org' to github
+## README - Readme for the conversion of 'docs.parrot.org' to github pages.
-pages.

 # DESCRIPTION